cmurtheepic/Mizer/EDUCATIONAL LICENSE.md

-This is the Legal Document regarding the use of Work(s)/Asset(s)/Property of an Entity/Individual a.k.a the rightful Owner(s) Of the refered or otherwise indicated property.
+This is the Legal Document regarding the use of Work(s)/Asset(s)/Property of an Entity/Individual a.k.a the rightful Owner(s) Of the referred or otherwise indicated property.

         a) Education Purposes
           * Such as use in Public School(s), Private School(s), or for Personal / Self-Education, * and/or other means